Muzosh/web-eid-authtoken-validation-php-original/README.md

     - all unit-tests (with mocked certificates and tokens) ported from java library are functional
     - works with test EstEID from SK ID Solutions without problems
     - has the same functionality as other (Java and .NET) validation libraries

+## UPDATE FALL 2022
+- this library was already ported and updated in official Web-eID repository [here](https://github.com/web-eid/web-eid-authtoken-validation-php)
+- if you wish to try InfinitEID, use this library
+- if you wish to develop your own smart card solution for web applications, use the official and newest one

 ## Example - Nextcloud App implementation